Trisfald/veridia-rpg/Traits.md

 ### Water of life
 ##### *Requirements: chromatic magic 2*
 ##### Cost: 5 experience points
 Spend twelve points of mana and perform a six hours long ritual.
-Divide mana and time by the number of participants.\
+Divide the mana and time spent between the participants.\
 A miraculous spring of water appears in your vicinity, producing up to ten litres per minute.\
 The enchantment lasts one month.